AES Argentina Generación S.A. Announces the Extension of the Expiration Date of its Exchange Offer

 (CUSIP Nos.: 00107V AA1 and P1000C AA2; ISIN Nos.
 US00107VAA17 and USP1000CAA29)

-Morrow Sodali International LLC, acting as information and exchange agent for the Exchange Offer (the "Information and Exchange Agent"), advised AES Argentina that as of the Original Expiration Date (i) U.S.$36,534,000 in aggregate principal amount of Old Notes, representing approximately 13.31% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option A, and (ii) U.S.$98,475,000 in aggregate principal amount of Old Notes, representing approximately 35.87% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option B, totaling a participation of U.S.$135,009,000 in aggregate principal amount of Old Notes, representing approximately 49.18% of the aggregate principal amount of Old Notes outstanding.
+Morrow Sodali International LLC, acting as information and exchange agent for the Exchange Offer (the "Information and Exchange Agent"), advised AES Argentina that as of the Expiration Date (i) U.S.$40,729,000 in aggregate principal amount of Old Notes, representing approximately 14.84% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option A, and (ii) U.S.$99,125,000 in aggregate principal amount of Old Notes, representing approximately 36.11% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option B, totaling a participation of U.S.$139,854,000 in aggregate principal amount of Old Notes, representing approximately 50.95% of the aggregate principal amount of Old Notes outstanding.

-Based on the aggregate principal amount of Old Notes tendered in the Exchange Offer as of the Original Expiration Date, Eligible Holders that tendered their Old Notes under Option A at or prior to the Original Expiration Date would receive (assuming no additional participation) an Early A Consideration of U.S.$739.0869 in cash and U.S.$266 of New Notes per U.S.$1,000 of principal amount of Old Notes validly tendered and accepted for exchange, respectively.
+Based on the aggregate principal amount of Old Notes tendered in the Exchange Offer as of the Expiration Date, Eligible Holders that tendered their Old Notes under Option A at or prior to the Expiration Date would receive (assuming no additional participation) an Early A Consideration of approximately U.S.$686.7539 in cash and U.S.$319 in New Notes per U.S.$1,000 of principal amount of Old Notes validly tendered and accepted for exchange.
 The Exchange Consideration will be determined following the expiration of the Exchange Offer (as extended by this announcement).

 The other terms of the Exchange Offer remain unchanged (including the Withdrawal Date).
-The terms and conditions of the Exchange Offer are described in the Exchange Offer Memorandum, as supplemented and amended by the Press Release and the Supplement, as amended by this announcement.
-AES Argentina's obligations to accept any Old Notes validly tendered and not validly withdrawn and to pay the Exchange Consideration for them and the conditions to such obligations (including but not limited to the Minimum Participation Condition) are set forth in the Exchange Offer Memorandum, as supplemented and amended by the Supplement and the Press Release, as amended by this announcement.
+The terms and conditions of the Exchange Offer are described in the Exchange Offer Memorandum, as supplemented and amended by the Early Participation Press Release, the Supplement and the Extension Press Release, as amended by this announcement.
+AES Argentina's obligations to accept any Old Notes validly tendered and not validly withdrawn and to pay the Exchange Consideration for them and the conditions to such obligations (including but not limited to the Minimum Participation Condition) are set forth in the Exchange Offer Memorandum, as supplemented and amended by the Early Participation Press Release, the Supplement and the Extension Press Release, as amended by this announcement.
 The Exchange Offer is made by, and pursuant to the terms of, the Exchange Offer Memorandum, and the information in this announcement is qualified by reference to the Exchange Offer Memorandum.

 Only holders who have electronically submitted a duly completed Eligibility Letter certifying that they are (1) "qualified institutional buyers" ("QIBs") as defined in Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), or (2) holders of Old Notes other than "U.S. persons" (as defined in Rule 902 under the Securities Act) who are located outside of the United States, who are qualified offerees in other jurisdictions, are authorized to receive the Exchange Offer Memorandum and to participate in the Exchange Offer (such holders, "Eligible Holders").